 About Michael Kaufman

-Michael Kaufman, PhD, is a writer, advisor, and keynote speaker whose innovative approaches to engage men and boys in promoting gender equality and transforming men's lives has taken him around the world over the past four decades.
-He has worked extensively with the United Nations and with governments, non-governmental organizations, corporations, trade unions, and universities.
+Michael Kaufman, PhD, is a writer of both fiction and non-fiction books.
+As an advisor, activist, and keynote speaker, he has developed innovative approaches to engage men and boys in promoting gender equality and positively transforming men's lives.
+Over the past four decades his work with the United Nations, governments, non-governmental organizations, corporations, trade unions, and universities has taken him to fifty countries.

 Michael is the co-founder of the White Ribbon Campaign, the largest effort in the world of men working to end violence against women.
-He is a senior fellow at Promundo (Washington D.C. ) and co-writer of the State of the Worlds' Fathers Report.
+He volunteers as a senior fellow at Promundo (Washington D.C. ) and co-wrote its first State of the Worlds' Fathers Report.

-He is a member of France's G7 Gender Equality Advisory Council.
+He advised the French government in 2019 and the Canadian government in 2018 as a member of their respective G7 Gender Equality Advisory Councils.
 In 2017 he was awarded Canada's Meritorious Service Cross.

 His work in the UN system, including with UN WOMEN, UNFPA, UNICEF, UNDP, IFAD, and UNESCO has taken him to New York, Rome, Paris, Beijing, Katmandu, Ankara, Geneva, Nairobi, Jakarta, and Delhi.
 He has worked with numerous NGOs including OXFAM, International Red Cross, Save the Children, and Amnesty International, as well as with governments on six continents.
 He wrote the training program on sexual harassment used by tens of thousands of staff at the United Nations.